 French desserts always seem to have such a sophistication to them.
-So when I came across this apple cake by Marie-Helene, which was published in Dorie Greenspan’s Around My French Table, I knew I would have to check it out.
+So, when I came across this French apple cake by Marie-Helene, which was published in Dorie Greenspan’s Around My French Table*, I knew I would have to check it out.

-I had a few too many apples laying around.
-Perfect time for cake making.
+I had a few too many apples laying around so it was the perfect time for cake making.

 Apple cakes are usually pretty easy to put together, and this one was no exception.
 Even though the cake was easy to make, I made one little booboo.
 Can you tell?
 Maybe if you’ve seen some other versions of Marie-Helene’s French apple cake…

 I added too many eggs!
 The eggs were listed right before the number of apples in the ingredient list.
 And so instead of reading 2 eggs, I read 4.
 Double the amount.
 I think it made the batter a little denser, but it still tasted good.
 But looking at other cakes, my crumb doesn’t look nearly as tender.
 I also feel like I added too many apples even though I followed the recipe and put in four.
 Four apples chopped up is a lot of apples.